joelparkerhenderson/pitch-deck/README.md

 * What is your plan for using the money?

-## SixArm.com top six questions

-SixArm.com publishes the top six questions to answer immediately:

-1. Vision: Can you write a simple sentence summary of your idea and its value?

-2. Reason: What broad problem are you solving?
-What's a specific relatable example?

-3. People: Who are you focusing on helping?
-How do you reach them?

-4. Context: how does your idea fit among any related ideas, products, services, etc.?

-5. Proof: how do you demonstrate that your idea is worthwhile to try?

-6. Needs: What do you need to succeed, such as teammates, partnerships, investments, etc.?

-## Twine alternative
+## Twine.com alternative

-The company Twine has shared its pitch deck slide goals.
+Twine.com has shared its pitch deck slide goals.
 Twine has a supply side and a demand side.

 1. Opportunity – What big market changes are happening?
 Why is now the time for your startup matters?
 2. Problem - Demand-side – The problem companies have, our demand-side customer.